 - Venture capitalists

-- Practicing attorneys wanting to gain expertise in patent law
+- Practicing attorneys or paralegals wanting to gain expertise in patent law

-All participants will gain in-depth knowledge of patent law and the patent system.
-For those professionals who want to take the Patent bar exam, this course will help prepare for that exam.
-Inventors and entrepreneurs will benefit from being able to better draft their own patent applications.
-The program curriculum is comprised of three courses totaling eight credit hours during the academic year and a one-day non-credit introductory workshop.
+Inventors and entrepreneurs will benefit from being better able to draft their own patent applications.
+The program curriculum is comprised of three courses totaling eight credit hours during the academic year and a series of short, non-credit introductory workshop lectures.
 Students will be required to take Intellectual Property in the fall semester and Patent Law and Patent Preparation & Prosecution in the spring semester.
 Course descriptions are below.

-Students in the program will be evaluated (i.e. graded) separately from the traditional law students and will be graded on a pass/fail basis.
+Students in the program will be evaluated (i.e., graded) separately from the JD students and will be graded on a pass/fail basis.
 Upon successful completion of the program, students will be awarded a certificate from Campbell Law School.

 Introduction to Intellectual Property

 This course (a prerequisite to all other Intellectual Property courses) introduces students to United States intellectual property laws: patent, copyright, trademark, and trade secrets.
 The course is designed to be easily accessible to students with no background in technology or intellectual property law.
 (Fall semester / 3 credits)

 Patent Law provides students a generous evaluation of substantive patent law, including patent eligibility, conditions for ownership, infringement, litigation, and remedies.
 The course also introduces the concepts of patent prosecution and licensing.
 (Spring semester / 3 credits)

 Patent Preparation & Prosecution

 Patent Prosecution trains students in the practical procedure and related law involved in applying for, prosecuting, and maintaining a patent for an invention.
-The course prepares students to be ready to file and prosecute patents upon graduation, and will greatly assist students planning to take the patent bar examination.
+The course prepares students in the basics of filing and prosecuting patent applications and will assist students planning to take the patent bar examination.
 (Spring semester / 2 credits)

 Frequently Asked Questions

 Q: Do I need an engineering or science degree to participate in the program?

-A: No, there are no degree requirements for this program.
-Note that individuals wishing to take the Patent bar exam will need to meet the requirements set forth by the U.S. Patent Office.
+A: No, there are no degree requirements (i.e., majors) for this program.
+NOTE: Individuals wishing to take the Patent bar exam will need to meet the requirements set forth by the U.S. Patent Office.

-Q: Must I attend the classes in person or in real-time online?
+Q: Must I attend classes in person or in real-time online?